worldbank/metadata-editor-docs/docs/intro_metadata_creation.md

 Metadata generated programmatically can be saved as JSON or XML, or published in various applications.
 They can be published directly in the Metadata Editor, which can then serve as a central repository for the metadata.

-To be compatible with the Metadata Editor, the metadata must be generated in compliance with the schemas outlined in [ReDoc URL].
+To be compatible with the Metadata Editor, the metadata must be generated in compliance with the schemas outlined in https://worldbank.github.io/metadata-schemas/.

 ## Other metadata-enabled software applications